 Nathanael Greene was a former Quaker from Rhode Island who had served in the Rhode Island militia as a young man and had managed to rise through the ranks on his own merit.
 He was a brilliant tactician and a great administrator.
 He served George Washington as a Quartermaster General.
 Although Greene preferred it on the battlefield he served well and re-organized the supply lines of the Continental Army.
 When, General Horatio Gates fled from battle and then replaced by Greene.

-When Greene arrived the situation was bleak.
+When Greene arrived in the South Carolina colony the situation was bleak.
 The army was in shambles, supply lines were terrible, morale was at an all-time low and General Cornwallis was in hot pursuit.
 However, Greene revitalized the army and brilliantly split the army in two to help supply it.
 He would command one wing and the other would be commanded by Daniel Morgan.

 Daniel Morgan was a rugged frontiersman that had been in the army since the French and Indian War.
 He served valiantly and was captured in the Battle of Quebec and was an influential part in the Battle of Saratoga.
 He was a creative commander who understood how to use militia properly and nowhere is it seen better than in the Battle of Cowpens against Lieutenant Colonel Banastre Tarleton.